 The guitar body is of spruce, and it is a typical hollowed guitar, with appreciable features that are values with the cost of the guitar.
 While it is meant for professionals, it is a simple guitar for intermediate players to use.
 Either you’re perfecting your lessons, or you’re preparing for a big show, this premier edition is available for you.
-The neck has a slim c shape fashion that allows a player to run the fretboard efficiently without developing wrist ache.
+The neck has a slim c shape fashion that allows a player to run the fretboard efficiently without developing wrist aches.

 You just got a new acoustic companion in through premier series.
 There’s no limit to what you can do with the electric projection of sounds, so natural and warm.
 You don’t want to blame the spruce wood for that.
 This edition comes with the brand’s specially designed humbuckers, having their EQ balance on the beautiful interface.

 5. Ortega Guitars FEEL SERIES 6 String Acoustic-Electric Guitar RCE138-T4STR

 One amazing thing you’ll fall in love with this electro-acoustic guitar is the style and design it is blessed with.
 This is common to almost all Ortega guitars.
 This FEEL SERIES guitar has a thin line body with a curved dartboard to compliment the red gloss finish.

 The hardware is of solid spruce, originally from Canada, and paired with African mahogany for the back and sides.
 The sounds that come from it are vibrant and bright.
 You can tell from its resonance and projection.
 The neck comes in either a slim or medium neck option, to give the player a firm grip and ability to run all the frets with ease.

 The electric system of the feel series allows all the strings to be heard with clarity.
 Research has shown that some of the 6 strings electro-acoustic guitars make an irritable noise when connected to an amplifier, thus, becoming very hard to rune to a clear sound.
-This is not the case with this FEEL SERIES.
+This is not the case with these FEEL SERIES.
 It comes with custom Ortega pre-amp and pickup system with a built-in tuner.
 The sounds of this acoustic-electric guitar are compatible with classical, rock, and folk music.

 6. Takamine GJ72CE-12NAT Jumbo Cutaway 12-String Acoustic-Electric Guitar